DO YOU HAVE A REPTILE CONCERN?

 WHAT IS A SNAKE SURVEY?

 We offer a Snake Survey to homes and businesses for a fee of $125.
-With the survey, we will send a Wildlife Expert to thoroughly inspect inside the dwelling, outside around the property and look for evidence of the presence of snakes and rodents.
+With the survey, we will send a Wildlife Expert to thoroughly inspect inside the dwelling, check for other species that will attract snakes, outside around the property and look for evidence of the presence of snakes and rodents.
 We look for rodents because they are a favorite meal for snakes and if you have rodents, more than likely you have snakes as well.